TOP

 The Shaders

-RetroArch comes with around 15 shaders.
+RetroArch comes with an overwhelming amount of shaders!
+There are well over 50.
 I'm going to show you the ones I recommend.
 Once you click a thumbnail below, you can press the left & right arrow keys on your keyboard to quickly transition between all of these previews.

 Fast forward